-Teenagers and smartphones are an unstoppable force.
-In 2011, 36 percent of US teens had a smartphone.
-One year later that number had skyrocketed to 58 percent—a solid majority of the total youth market.
-It would be hard to find a single high school in North America where the hallways aren’t crowded with teenagers texting and chatting away.
+Teenagers and smartphones are unstoppable.
+You would find it difficult to find a single middle school where the hallways aren’t crowded with teenagers texting and chatting away.
+Maybe even elementary school!
 Is all that time spent texting, listening to music, playing games, and fiddling with apps really good for kids?
 Some of the answers may surprise you.

 - Scientists have uncovered new evidence that today’s teenagers are able to adapt to their environment faster than people in their twenties and thirties.
 Their neurological agility—which many attribute to heavy use of technology, including smartphones—is helping researchers to identify mental illnesses while they’re still in their infancy.